pixelastic/blog.pixelastic.com/app/_posts/2015-02-26-using-pocket-without-webviews.md

 link, I add it to pocket to read it later.
 Then, whenever I have to take the subway, or wait in a queue, I read the latest articles I added.

-Pocket delivered a nice uncluttered API that lets you focus on what you're reading, and remember where you were in an article so you can easily continue where you left off.
+Pocket delivers a nice uncluttered API that lets you focus on what you're reading, and remember where you were in an article so you can easily continue where you left off.